openstack/cinder/doc/source/contributor/testing.rst

 All significant code changes should have unit test coverage validating the code happy path and any failure paths.

-Any proposed code change will be automatically rejected by the OpenStack Jenkins server [#f1]_ if the change causes unit test failures.
+Any proposed code change will be automatically rejected by the OpenDev Zuul project gating system [#f1]_ if the change causes unit test failures.

 Functional Tests
 ~~~~~~~~~~~~~~~~